harmoniousmoss/runi/README.md

 ## Flexbit - Stunning, professional password generation

-FlexBit is a stunning, professional password generation web application built with Phoenix Framework and Elixir.
-Features a beautiful glassmorphism interface, configurable character sets, advanced animations, and comprehensive security options.
-Demonstrates modern full-stack development with Phoenix, advanced CSS techniques, and responsive design principles.
+FlexBit generates secure passwords with a beautiful, modern interface.
+Customize password length and character types to create strong passwords for all your accounts.

 ## ✨ Features